 Director of Competitive Team Operations via email: [email protected]

 The amount of travel and distance involved depends on which teams are in your division for league play and which tournaments the team enters.
 Tournaments are decided on by the coach and the parents and vary greatly.
 There are plenty of opportunities within our area (West Chester, Delaware County, Hockessin, USTC, etc) but there are also some very popular tournaments which are a further away (Baltimore/DC, Gettysburg Blast, Virginia Beach).

-For the 2022-2023 season, the SCCSA travel fee will all inclusive.
-This fee is set at the beginning of the travel year and is for the entire year and the only club fee.
+For the 2022-2023 season, the SCCSA competitive fee will all inclusive.
+This fee is set at the beginning of the competitive year and is for the entire year and the only club fee.
 This fee covers league registration, insurance, equipment, referee fees, training fees and tournament fees.
-It does not include uniform fees and uniform estimates are around $150.00.
-The coaches are responsible for managing the budgets of the team and staying within the team allotted funds.
+It does not include uniform fees and uniform estimates are around $100-$150.
+The trainer/coaches are responsible for managing the budgets of the team and staying within the team allotted funds.

 For our Financial Assistance Program and application, please click here

-When and where do they play travel games?
+When and where do they play competitive games?

-Isn’t the competition much more serious at the travel level?
+Isn’t the competition much more serious at this level?

-Do I have to give up other activities to play travel soccer?
+Do I have to give up other activities to play competitive soccer?

 Many players are able to balance several sports successfully.
-However, players do seem to be more committed to their travel teams and often stay together for consecutive years building friendships and team rapport.
-It is difficult to play travel and another sport simultaneously in the fall season.
+However, players do seem to be more committed to their competitive teams and often stay together for consecutive years building friendships and team rapport.
+It is difficult to play competitive and another sport simultaneously in the fall season.
 Parents should have an open and honest conversation with the coach to set expectations regarding expected participation.